top of page

 When she was 8 years old Aubrey made a bee-line for the tool rack in a violin maker's studio, and she's been hooked ever since.
 She has enjoyed a varied and challenging career in both new making and restoration across several states.
 After graduating from lutherie school with honors she continued to work in the SLC shop of John Moroz, where she began her restoration journey during her school years.
 She left the shop to teach violin making for five years before returning to restoration with a side of new making.
 She now lives in Chicago, where she works as a restorer for Sapp Violins alongside fellow Women in Lutherie: Tori McDonald, Mel Sapp, Diane Helmuth, and Susie Lankenau.

-When she's not at the bench she thoroughly enjoys skeet shooting and bass fishing as much she can.
+When she's not at the bench she thoroughly enjoys clay shooting and bass fishing as much she can.
 She is a member of the VSA and the AFVBM, and has been published in Strad Magazine and Strings Magazine.

 aubreykalexander.com